MarkHershey/arxiv-dl/README.md

 Options:

 -   `-v`, `--verbose` (optional): Print paper metadata.
 -   `-d`, `--download-dir` (optional): Specify one-time download directory.
-This option will override the default download directory or the one specified in the environment variable `ARXIV_DL_DOWNLOAD_DIR`.
+This option will override the default download directory or the one specified in the environment variable `ARXIV_DOWNLOAD_FOLDER`.
 -   `-n`, `--n-threads` (optional): Specify the number of parallel connections to be used by `aria2`.

 Example: